 What Hormones are in Hormone Replacement Therapy

 Estrogen is the primary hormone used in hormone therapy for women.
-The estrogen is administered in multiple ways, so you will need to talk with Dr. Lett to decide which is the best type of HRT treatment for you.
+The estrogen is administered in multiple ways, so you will need to talk with Dr. Lodge to decide which is the best type of HRT treatment for you.
 Hormones are available by pill, patch, topical skin cream, and inserted vaginally.
 The pill form is the most common way to treat menopause symptoms, and the vaginally inserted options treat vaginal dryness, itchiness, and pain during intercourse.

 Combination therapy is another option that uses multiple hormone types in a variety of doses.
 Estrogen, progesterone, and progestin will be used in different amounts depending on the product and its intended use.
 Progesterone can help with menopausal symptoms like hot flashes specifically, for example.